mahautsegonzac/berlin_airbnb_data/README.md

 The Berlin AirBnb project aims at exploring the price and rating of airbnb appartments in Berlin.
 Its purpose is to develop an understanding of the main drivers of a good rating, of the influence of the neighbourhood on price and rating, and of the behaviour of prices across the city and over time.

-I have based my analysis on two datasets compiled on November 12th, 2019, and which can be downloaded directly from [this Kaggle folder](http://insideairbnb.com/get-the-data.html) :
+I have based my analysis on two datasets compiled on November 12th, 2019, and which can be downloaded directly from [this Kaggle folder](http://insideairbnb.com/get-the-data.html) (scroll down to Berlin, Germany):
 - listings.csv.gz
 - calendar.csv.gz